Languages of the United States: Khmer (Cambodian)

 Between 1981 and 1985 about 150,000 Cambodians resettled in the United States.
 Before 1975 very few Cambodians came to the United States.
 Those who did were children of upper-class families sent abroad to attend school.
 After the fall of Phnom Penh to the communist Khmer Rouge in 1975, some Cambodians managed to escape.
 In 2007 the American Community Survey reported that there were approximately 200,000 Cambodians living in the United States, making up about 2% percent of the Asian population.
 This population is, however, heavily concentrated in two areas: the Los Angeles metropolitan area in California, especially the city of Long Beach; and Greater Boston in New England, especially Lowell, Massachusetts.
 These two areas hold a majority of the Cambodians living in the US.

 Korean

 In 2011 over 1.1 million Americans spoke Korean at home.
 This number increased greatly at the end of the 20th century, increasing 327% from the 300,000 speakers in 1980.
 The greatest concentration of these speakers was in the Los Angeles, New York, and Washington D.C. metro areas.
-Speakers of Korean are found in the Koreatowns.
+Most notably, speakers of Korean are found in the so-called Koreatowns.